pfcooley/asoug-test/docs/source/Phases of Integration.rst

         | format available (Either supplied by the Customer or available to ATLAS)
       -
       - Customer
+    * - 1.3
+      - | For each Mode of Operation, ATLAS needs representative **Uplink** Data File(s)

+        | This file will be used to validate commands going through the FPS and into the modem at the site.
+      -
+      - Customer

 .. _Phase 2 - API Integration: